flowxo/flowxo-sdk/README.md

 request(options, done);
 ```

 You'll need to take special care to use an _Auth Error_ when the API reports an authorization problem.
-That way, if the service is an OAuth2 service, the core knows to try and refresh the access token and try your script again (when possible).
+That way, if the service is an OAuth 2 service, the core knows to try and refresh the access token and try your script again (when possible).
 See the section _Handling Errors > Auth Errors_ for details.

 # Creating Methods